donskytech/arduino-data-logger/README.md

 # arduino-data-logger

-This project will show you how to create a logger for your sensor data readings and save it in a database.
-It uses MongoDB NoSQL database for saving the sensor readings.
+This Python Flask project will show you how to create a logger for your sensor data readings and save it in a database.
+It uses MongoDB NoSQL database for holding the sensor readings.

 ##
 Write up soon at www.donskytech.com (Please wait)